 New York, NY 10016

-What happens if I return to active ministry and either exceed the compensation limits or do not meet the other Working While Pensioned criteria?
+What happens if a cleric returns to active ministry and either exceeds the compensation limits or does not meet the other Working While Pensioned criteria?

-- Pension benefits will be suspended while you are working.
+- Pension benefits will be suspended while the cleric is working.

-- Your employer will be responsible for paying pension assessments based on your Total Assessable Compensation.
+- The employer will be responsible for paying pension assessments based on the cleric's Total Assessable Compensation.

-- When your active ministry ceases, a new pension benefit will be calculated.
+- When active ministry ceases, a new pension benefit is calculated.

-- The new benefit will be the combination of your original pension benefit1, plus any additional pension benefits earned during your return to active ministry.
+- The new benefit will be the combination of the original pension benefit (in the optional form originally chosen and reflecting any cost-of-living increases that may have been granted on that pension benefit), plus any additional pension benefits earned during the cleric's return to active ministry.

-- You may elect a separate optional form of benefit for the newly earned pension benefits.
+- The cleric may elect a separate optional form of benefit for the newly earned pension benefits.